xmengkinaxis/CPP/System Design Interview Checklist.md

 - The table content is organized in this ways:
   - Same order as the prioritized NFRs
   - In Strategies; start from theory/principle; from big scopes to small scopes; from Frontend to Backend as the request goes through
+  - Both Read and Write are taken into consideration

 | Attribute           | Strategies to Achieve                                                                                 |
 |---------------------|------------------------------------------------------------------------------------------------------|